mariusmg/microruntime/README.md

-Microruntime is a general purpose utility for .NET
+Microruntime
 ============

+Microruntime is a general purpose utility for .NET (v4 and higher)

-Contains :
+It contains :

-- simple IoC container (TypeInstance)
+- a simple Inversion of Control container (TypeInstance)

 - ranges

-- DateTime utilities

-- stream and string utilities.
+- DateTime, string and streams utilities

 - a simple option type for C# ( inspired from F#)

+   This allows you, to write non nullable reference types, something like this :

+   `Maybe<ReferenceInstance>  result = GetResult();`

+   `if(result.HasValue)`
+   `{`

+   `result.DoStuffWithIt();`

+   `}`

+- a discriminated union implementation (again, inspired from F#)

+Use it :

-Install from nuget :
+To use it, just install the library directly from nuget :

-##Install-Package MicroRuntime
+## Install-Package Microruntime